Relocating from the West Coast

 Three things change when you move here

-- No state income tax.
-Texas has no state income tax, which changes your take-home math, especially coming from California.
+- Texas has no state income tax, which changes your take-home math, especially coming from California.
 It is a real part of the picture, alongside the higher property tax below.

 The translation